Brain waves and their importance for sleep

 3. What significance do brain waves have for sleep?

-Every night we go through several sleep cycles, which are divided into four sleep phases.
-In each of these sleep phases something different happens in our brain - the memory is formed, memories are linked together or the energy stores in the body's cells are replenished.
+Every night we go through several sleep cycles, which are divided into four sleep phases In each of these sleep phases, something different happens in our brain – the Memory is formed, memories are linked together or the energy stores in the body's cells are replenished.
 Due to these different activities, very specific brain waves appear in the individual sleep phases.

 4. Can brain waves be influenced?

-The human brain is characterized by a high degree of adaptability, also known as plasticity.
+The human brain is characterized by a high degree of adaptability, which is also known as plasticity.
 This allows it to adapt its activity to external influences if these dictate a certain rhythm.
 This can be particularly helpful in diseases such as Parkinson's or Alzheimer's, which are associated with altered brain activity.

 Ways to influence brain waves:

-- Meditation/hypnosis
+- meditation/hypnosis

-- Visual stimuli (e.g. b Stroboscope light therapies)
+- Visual stimuli (e.g. strobe light therapy)

-- Neurofeedback
+- neurofeedback

-- Electromagnetic stimulation (e.g. b Transcranial magnetic stimulation)
+- Electromagnetic stimulation (e.g. transcranial magnetic stimulation)

 5. Conclusion